edudobay/injectpy/README.rst

 injectpy
 ========

-A package featuring dependency injection and a service container (also known as an **IoC container**, where IoC stands for *Inversion of Control*) for Python.
-An experiment in progress.
-Details will be filled in soon.
+A Python package featuring dependency injection and a service container (also known as an **IoC container**, where IoC stands for *Inversion of Control*).
+An experiment in progress; details will be filled in soon.

 The main inspiration for this project was `pinject`_, a dependency injection library developed by Google but no longer maintained and with no support for Python 3.
 Ideas were borrowed also from other dependency injection libraries such as `Dagger`_.